Skip to content

 }

-This annotation indicates that the Heater class is managed within the Port Package.
+The Port annotation indicates that a class is managed within the Port Package system.

 [Port(typeof(Heater))]